Arizona Population Statistics 2025 – 12 Key Data and Projections

 An Aerial View of Arizona's Urban Landscape, Featuring Modern High-Rise Buildings, Residential Areas, and Highways, Reflecting the State's Population Growth and Urban Development

-In the latest census of US population, Arizona had a population of 7,151,502.
+In the latest census of the US population, Arizona had a population of 7,151,502.

 The data reveals that the state has consistently been one of the fastest-growing regions in the United States.